SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.ProcessAutomation.ProcessAutomationOptions-pid.md

 ---
-uid: uid: Protocol.ProcessAutomation.ProcessAutomationOptions.ProcessAutomationOption-pid
+uid: Protocol.ProcessAutomation.ProcessAutomationOptions.ProcessAutomationOption-pid
 ---

 # pid attribute

-Parameter ID of the parameter that will contain the option value.
+Specifies the parameter ID of the parameter that will contain the option value.

 ## Content Type